kyletolle/the-mechanism-collection/index.md

 The Void, which spawned the Cataclysm, was not spent.
 That decimator of organization leeched the Song from the Animate, and perverted it.
-The Void ate at the planets and spat out air and water, mere imitations of the All it consumed.
+The Void ate at the planets and spat out mere imitations of the All it consumed - air and water.

 These corruptions then sat and increased in potency.
-They became the Animate - a circus of mockery - and surreptitiously engulfed the sleeping planets.
+In stealing away the light and siphoning off the Song, they became the Animate - a circus of mockery.
+Their film surreptitiously engulfed Her.
+So She dozes, hardly noticing Her covering.

-This film prevented the Song from reaching Her, our Host, so she dozes, hardly noticing Her covering.

-But She will not sleep forever.
-Indeed, we see indications of Her awareness of our presence.
+But the tossing of the fitful Sleeper is evidence She rouses.

 It began with the worms.
 Devouring the surface of the world; tunneling and delving.
 Causing an itch that stirred the Inanimate.

-The tossing of the fitful Sleeper is evidence She rouses.

-But all creeping creatures on this Earth are as mites, which scurry and burrow.
-Growing bolder each day.
-Unknowingly drawing attention to their actions.
+But all creeping creatures on this Earth are to Her as mites, which scurry and burrow.
+We grow more energetic each day, and unwittingly drawing attention to our actions.

 Do not the grounds tremble, oceans surge, winds topple, and fires devour?

-Our smoke maintains her sonorous slumber, and our soot fogs her perception.

-Her surface stretches, bends, contorts to stop the spread of the Animate film.
+Daily does it worsen.
+Her surface erupts, contorts, and heaves in reaction to us - to stop us.
 But our roots spread afar.

-When She fully awakens, She will discover our trespass and Reclaim what is Hers.
+Our smoke lengthens Her sonorous slumber, and our soot fogs Her perception.
+But She will not sleep forever.

-Imagine that day, soon arriving, where She arises to discover the thick crust we've set.
+Imagine that day, soon arriving, when She awakens and feels the thick crust we've set.
+She will discover our trespass, and Reclaim what is Hers.

 Her spine shall burst forth from the forests which strangle and stifle cornice.
 Her fingers will claw through the plains and yawn chasms.
 Her skin to slough off our civilizations - pestilence trespassing.

 Oceans shall boil to a tumult.
 Rivers shall spread and drown the land which shakes in wrath.
 The skys will darken and winds will conspire to great storms.
 Cataclysmic clouds creeping, crushing, catalyzing conversion.

 Magma vehemently vomited will crystallize in flight; stinging as it litters the ground.
 Spitting poisonous plumes and wasted tears, this Fourth Mechanism will plunder us, the virus, of our strength.

 And so we shall find ourselves, battling for a place on which we have no claim.

 We will revolt.
 Ever waring, never conquering.
-Strive to thwart Her designs by blasting, marring, delving deeper.
+Striving to thwart Her designs by blasting, marring, delving deeper.
 Though, what are tunnels but graves in which to fall, and mountains but dirt to be cast over us?

 She will grow more desperate; increasingly violent.
 Not to rest until She has purged herself of usurpers and encroachers.
-To be rid of the eaters of the Song. #TODO: Remove this?

 The Animate is resolute, and we've spread our dominion.
 A harmful, prideful, foolish mistake.